 This prestigious football evening also featured a former Outland Award Winner.
 Last Year we Presented to the University of Notre Dame, Ross Browner the 1976 Outland Award Winner his Trophy.
 Downtown Rotary is sponsoring this Outland Trophy.
 From 1946 through 1987, the Outland winner was presented a plaque and not the authentic Outland Trophy.

-Also appearing at the dinner for the 17th straight year was the Nebraska's football senior awards winners, 2014 Award Winners were - the Novak Trophy - Trevor Roach, the Chamberlin Trophy - Ameer Abdullah and the Cletus Fischer Native Son - Jake Cotton.
+The Amazing Night didn't stop there, we also recognized at the dinner for the 17th straight year the Nebraska football senior awards winners, 2014 Award Winners were - the Novak Trophy - Trevor Roach, the Chamberlin Trophy - Ameer Abdullah and the Cletus Fischer Native Son - Jake Cotton.

 The Football Writers Association narrows the search of the best linemen throughout the country to six semi-finalists, and that will be held November 17th at DJ's Dug Out Downtown.